ora0600/confluent-operator2GKE/usecases/README_UPGRADE.md

 kubectl logs controlcenter-0 -n operator
 ```
 Use your browser to check the new control center [Control Center](http://controlcenter:9021/settings/processing) under Hambuerg menu and then status settings, you will see the new version of 5.3.0 (after refreshing the cache of your brower).

+ATTENTION:
+If you run on AWS, please check the IP of the Loadbalancer again.
+I may possible that has changed and you can not access control-center with the old IP in your /etc/hosts for Control Center.